 The Eyelift: What Is It, Exactly?

-Eyelid surgery is deceptively simple, requiring a mastery of both technique and manual dexterity, especially because mistakes and deviations of just a few millimeters can completely alter appearance.
-Both droopy and puffier eye types are caused by an excess of fat, muscle, and loose skin, so facial plastic surgeons like Dr. Andrew Jacono aim to remove just the right amount of tissue while keeping incisions not only as small as possible but hidden in tactful locations along the face’s natural creases.
-The outcome of an excellent blepharoplasty is so staggering and yet natural-looking that, quite often, patients’ friends and loved ones don’t think that they’ve had surgery, but that they’ve lost weight or begun a good skincare regimen.
+Eyelid surgery is deceptively simple, requiring a mastery of both technique and manual dexterity.
+Mistakes and deviations of just a few millimeters can completely alter appearance.
+Both droopy and puffier eye types are caused by an excess of fat, muscle, and loose skin.
+Facial plastic surgeons like Dr. Jacono aim to remove just the right amount of tissue while keeping incisions as small as possible.
+Cuts are hidden in tactful locations along the face’s natural creases.

 Take Arnica